lnsayer/my-website/_posts/titanic_machine_learning_project.md

 We've got 12 columns with 10 usable features.
 - PassengerId is an index
-- The Survived is 1 if they survived or 0 if they died
+- Survived is 1 if they survived or 0 if they died
-- The PClass column shows the passenger class (1st, 2nd or 3rd)
+- PClass shows the passenger class (1st, 2nd or 3rd)
-- The name column gives their full name and title
+- Name gives their full name and title
-- Sex is either male or female
+- Sex, male or female
 - Age in years
 - SibSp is number of siblings/spouses on the ship
 - Parch is number of parents/children on the ship